 - d.
 Notes receivable from participants Participants may borrow from their account the lesser of up to 50 percent of their account balance (other than the Retirement Account and the Retiree Health Care Account) or \$50,000 with a maximum of two loans outstanding at a time.
 Interest will be fixed for the duration of the loan at the prime rate (obtained from Reuters) in effect at the time the loan is entered into plus one percent, with the rate set each quarter.
 The loans are secured by the balance in the participant's account.
-The loans bear interest at rates that range from 4.25 to 6.25 percent and from 4.25 to 5.25 percent on loans outstanding December 31, 2018 and 2017, respectively.
+The loans bear interest at rates that range from 4.25 to 6.50 percent and from 4.25 to 6.25 percent on loans outstanding December 31, 2019 and 2018 respectively.
 Principal and interest are paid ratably through payroll deductions and/or manual loan repayments.
 Loans are recorded at net realizable value in the financial statements. - e.
-Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan
+Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan policies:

-2. Accounting policies:
+2. Accounting

-- Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.
+- a.
+Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.
 Use of estimates The preparation of the financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
-Actual results could differ from those estimates. - Forfeited accounts Any forfeited nonvested company contributions (\$146 thousand in 2018) from the Retirement Account contributions are accumulated in an account and may be applied to reduce any subsequent company contributions required under the Plan.
+Actual results could differ from those estimates. - c.
+Forfeited accounts Any forfeited nonvested company contributions (\$238 thousand in 2019 and \$146 thousand in 2018) from the Retirement Account contributions are accumulated in an account and may be applied to reduce any subsequent company contributions required under the Plan.
 Retirement Account contributions (and earnings thereon) forfeited on or after January 1, 2015 during the previous or current calendar year may be applied to administrative expenses of the Plan. - d.
-Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 11). - e.
-Net appreciation/depreciation The Plan presents in the accompanying Statement of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments - f.
-Investments by the trustee Fidelity Management Trust Company (the Trustee) invests any monies received with respect to any investment option in the appropriate shares, units or other investments as soon as practicable.
-Purchases and sales of securities are recorded on a trade-date basis. - g.
-Administrative, recordkeeping and investment expenses The cost of administering the Plan is paid by the Employing Companies, except to the extent that it is paid for by the Plan participants.
-Investment option fees, additional trustee fees, expenses and/or commissions are passed back to participants either in the net value of the investment or the cost of the transaction. - Payment of benefits Benefits are recorded when paid. - Income recognition Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date - j.
-Participant loans Notes receivable from participants are measured at their unpaid principal balances plus any accrued but unpaid interest.
-Interest income is recorded on the accrual basis.
-The Plan does not have an allowance for credit losses as of December 31, 2018 or 2017.
-Loans in default are classified as benefit payments to participants based upon the terms of the plan.
+Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 11).